agc93/project-sicario/docs/content/en/patches/walkthrough/template.md

 > The `[]` vs `[[]]` distinction can be tricky.
 The easiest summary is that `[[]]` matches the _contents_ of an `ArrayProperty`, but `[]` just matches the first property it sees and returns the whole property

-Now that's a lot of filters, the result of which is that of the entire lengthy and complex `DB_Aircraft` datatable, that result returns exactly **one** thing: the _unmodded_ second weapon hardpoint for the FC-15.
+Now that's a lot of filters, the result of which is that out of the entire lengthy and complex `DB_Aircraft` datatable, that result returns exactly **one** thing: the _unmodded_ second weapon hardpoint for the FC-15.

 While they can be tricky to make, a well-written template will ensure that you only change the values you want and can even ensure that you don't overwrite modded values, allowing users to merge your patch with others better.